Notes on the Geography of Peninsular India: Mumbai / Bombay: The VT and Taj Mahal Hotel

 It also commemorates government officials, in this case Lord Dufferin on the left and Lord Dalhousie on the right.

 Even the utilitarian railway sheds are ornamented, as with these brackets.

 The ticket office is a commuter's cathedral.

-Customers seem awed enough to queue, a rarity in India.
+Customers seem awed enough to queue instead of scrum.